marianneheikkinen/portfolio/README.md

 # Hello!
-This is a portfolio to share my projects in data analytics, data science &amp; ML.
+This is a portfolio to share my projects in data analytics, data science &amp; ML :monocle_face:

 ## Data Analytics